 Cyprus Popular Bank last month posted a first-half net loss of 1.3 billion euros.
 The government became the lender’s majority shareholder earlier this year.

-NYSE Euronext (NYX) held a meeting with broker-dealers last month to discuss ways to limit losses and disruption from accidental trading as the industry grapples with technology mishaps, a person familiar with the matter said.
+NYSE Euronext (NYX:US) held a meeting with broker-dealers last month to discuss ways to limit losses and disruption from accidental trading as the industry grapples with technology mishaps, a person familiar with the matter said.

 The exchange company and member firms talked about the usefulness of kill switches, which would halt all trading by a firm based on specified parameters, among other potential initiatives, said the person, who declined to be named because the discussions are private.